 However, as the father was 56 at the time of taking out the mortgage, lenders were hesitant about a long mortgage term.
 He would be 85 at the end of the mortgage but obviously intended to retire before this at around the age of 70.
 We, therefore, needed to demonstrate the sustainability and affordability of the mortgage once he had retired.

 I am experienced in cases such as this and quickly understood what they were looking to achieve.
 Working with my clients to understand their bigger profile, including their background assets, income, and future plans, allowed me to present their case in the best possible light.
-I, therefore, contacted a niche lender I have an excellent relationship with and arranged a 3-year discounted variable rate of 2.35%, a 0.6% discount form this lenders’ standard variable rate of 2.95%.
+I, therefore, contacted a niche lender I have an excellent relationship with and arranged a 3-year discounted variable rate of 2.35%, a 0.6% discount from this lenders’ standard variable rate of 2.95%.

 I also had a productive conversation with my clients about the insurance Enness is able to arrange—as the daughter is young and in excellent health, I highlighted to my clients the insurance premiums would be very cheap.